Out of Africa projects

 Tracking declining migrant species

-Satellite tracking Cuckoos to Africa
+Satellite-tracking Cuckoos to Africa

-Using Geolocators to tracking Nightingales
+Using Geolocators to track Nightingales

+In spring 2009 ‘Geolocators’ were attached to 20 Nightingales in the UK(right).
+In 2010 these birds was recaught, and scientists were able to download a full journey to Africa from one of the birds.
 Seven of the tagged birds were re-captured but the innovative tracking devices are at the cutting edge of technology and it came as no surprise that though 6 other Nightingales returned with geolocators, these failed at some point on the journey.
+Since this amazing piece of research, the tiny tracking devices have improved still further, and halved in weight.
+As technology improves, increasing possibilities will be opened up to scientists to discover more about our migrating birds.

-Further tracking projects are planned but do depend on whether we have the funding to go ahead.
-These would allow us to gather further data and work on different species.
 If you would like to support these projects please donate to the appeal.
 You can now also set up a regular donation by Direct Debit online which helps us to plan future work more effectively.

 Fieldwork in Africa